kirteshpatel98/RegHub_news_signal_analysis/README.md

 Next to categorization we also include a short summary of the relevant events within the category.
 To generate this summary, Llama2 was used.
 Alongside as part of information retrieval from the news articles we also used name entity recognision models to extract the name entities.
 Also a similarity analysis was performed by training BERT-MLM, which can be used to filter out duplicate news articles.
+### 4_Weekly_Pipeline
+Script that runs through the whole process of categorization and llama2 summary creation for a given dataset.
+Can be run at specified intervals to cover new news articles.
+### 5_Misc
+Collection of scripts that where used and or tested in the course of this project, but don't belong into the final main folders.
 ### reghub_pack
 This folder is used to package the models, to be able to release them as a pip package later on.